What is a Mesh?¶

-A cell is the geometry between nodes that defines the connectivity or topology of a mesh.
-In the examples above, cells are defined by the lines (edges colored in black) connecting nodes (colored in red).
-For example, a cell in the beam example is a a voxel defined by region between eight nodes in that mesh:
+A cell is the geometry between points that defines the connectivity or topology of a mesh.
+In the examples above, cells are defined by the lines (edges colored in black) connecting points (colored in red).
+For example, a cell in the beam example is a voxel defined by the region between eight points in that mesh:

-Cells aren’t limited to voxels, they could be a triangle between three nodes, a line between two nodes, or even a single node could be its own cell (but that’s a special case).
+Cells aren’t limited to voxels, they could be a triangle between three points, a line between two points, or even a single point could be its own cell (but that’s a special case).

 What are attributes?¶

-Point data refers to arrays of values (scalars, vectors, etc.) that live on each node of the mesh.
-The order of this array is crucial!
-Each element in an attribute array must correspond to a node or cell in the mesh.
+Point data refers to arrays of values (scalars, vectors, etc.) that live on each point of the mesh.
+Each element in an attribute array corresponds to a point in the mesh.
 Let’s create some point data for the beam mesh.
-When plotting the values between nodes are interpolated across the cells.
+When plotting, the values between points are interpolated across the cells.